|

 My overall responsibility to Ann and Alex is to

-nurture, protect, and encourage them as unique children of God, in cooperation with
+nurture, protect, and encourage them as valuable, unique people, in cooperation with

 Martha, Nina, and Rick.